gardiol/ha-solarman-wiki/Home.md

 > [!NOTE]
 > Solarman is a mess!
 > Even so the default update interval is set to 5 seconds, sometimes it goes up to ~25 seconds cause the logging device don't want to talk with us. 😊
-> It's true that this upper bound is artificially set by timing parameters of the integration but it's already fine tunned and anything lower than that is causing tremendous issues!
+> It's true that this upper bound is artificially set by timing parameters of the integration but it's already fine tunned and anything lower than that is just causing tremendous issues!